-So how do we teach our own children to be good stewards as we ourselves are trying to become one?
+So how do we raise faithful stewards as we ourselves are trying to become one?

 Well, it all comes down to ownership.
 God wants us to recognize that we are managers, not owners, of all we have.
 He has entrusted resources, relationships, time, and money to us, and He desires that we are faithful in the way we manage it.

 The biggest lessons in life are generally caught, not taught.
 Resolve to live as a steward, and your children will inevitably learn how to do the same.
 It will take intentional conversations and lessons, but they’ll know what a steward looks like.

 Work is good!
 It was always part of God’s plan for man to work – He gave Adam charge over the garden before the fall of man.
 Help your children understand that we were created to work and that it is a blessing.
 Help them discover the skills and talents God has given them.
 Excellence and diligence combined with humility will equip your child to become salt and light in the workplace.

 Give them “jobs” now – chores around the house will teach them responsibility.
 Try having two categories of responsibilities – every day, unpaid expectations, and special paid job opportunities.

 Come home thankful for your job every day.
 Talk to your kids about the blessing of earning an income and working to provide for them.
 Even on the frustrating days, be disciplined to thank God for your job and teach your children to do the same.

 Teach them how to give.